webplatform/docs/javascript/RegExp/sticky/index.md

 {{Remarks_Section
 |Remarks=The required rgExp reference is an instance of a '''Regular Expression''' object.

-The <code>unicode</code> property returns '''true''' if the global flag is set for a regular expression, and returns '''false''' if it is not.
+The <code>sticky</code> property returns '''true''' if the sticky flag is set for a regular expression, and returns '''false''' if it is not.

 The global flag, when used, indicates that a search should find all occurrences of the pattern within the searched string, not just the first one.
 This is also known as global matching.
 }}